-Because neither the federal nor state laws, other than Oregon, require private employers to provide employees with leave to grieve the loss of a family member or loved one, employers are permitted to determine which family members or loved ones are covered by their bereavement leave policy.
+Because neither the federal nor state laws, other than California and Oregon, require private employers to provide employees with leave to grieve the loss of a family member or loved one, employers are permitted to determine which family members or loved ones are covered by their bereavement leave policy.
 Immediate family members and loved ones that are frequently included in bereavement leave policies include:

 - parent, including:

 - foster parent

 - a person with whom the employee has or is in a relationship of in loco parentis